FabianoEger/tago-documentation/analysis.rst

     console.log(x);
   });

-  //-> Will return 1, 2, 3 in each line respectively.
+  //-> it will return 1, 2, 3 in each line respectively.

 moment.js
 *********
-You can call Moment.js (**moment_tz**) as a native function in analysis without need to set it up.
-With Moment.js you will be able to do more complex calculations about time and date through analysis.
-You can read more about how to use it in the follow documentation: http://momentjs.com/docs/
+You can call moment.js (**moment_tz**) as a native function in the analysis, no need to set it up.
+With moment.js you can do more complex calculations about time and date in your analysis.
+You can read more about how to use *moment.js* in the follow documentation: http://momentjs.com/docs/

 | **Examples**

 .. code-block:: javascript

   moment_tz("12-25-1995", "MM-DD-YYYY");
-  //-> Will return a date object
+  //-> It will return a date object

 async
 *****
-You can call async as a native function in analysis without need to set it up.
-This library allows you to organize your functions so you can get all the performance you need.
-You can read more about how to use it in the follow documentation: https://github.com/caolan/async
+You can call async as a native function in the analysis, no need to set it up.
+This library helps you to organize your functions so you can get the performance that you need.
+You can read more about how to use *async* in the follow documentation: https://github.com/caolan/async

 | **Examples**